-Transition support Services aligne strategies, interventions, and Seupports for the child or youth, and Ffamily, when a child or youth transitions to the Ffamily home from out-of-home placement.
+- Transition support Services aligns strategies, interventions, and Ssupports for the

+Clientehild or youth, and Ffamily, when a Client child or youth transitions to the Ffamily home from out--of--home placement.

-2. Services includes:
+- 2. Services includes:

-a.
-Identification of the unique strengths, abilities, preferences, desires, needs, expectations, and goals of the child or youth and Ffamily.
+- a.
+Identification of the unique strengths, abilities, preferences, desires, needs, expectations, and goals of the Client child or youth and Ffamily.

 - b.
 Identification of transition needs including, but not limited to:

 - i.
 Cause(s) of a Cerisis and triggers that could lead to a Crisis.

 - ii.
 Physical and behavioral health factors.

 - iii.
 Education services.

 - iv.
 Family dynamics.

 - v.
 Schedules and routines.

 - vi.
 Current or history of police involvement.

 - vii.
 Current or history of medical and behavioral health hospitalizations.

 - viii.
 Current services.

 - ix.
 Adaptive equipment needs.

 - x.
 Past interventions and outcomes.

 - xi.
 Immediate need for resources.

 - xii.
 Respite services.

 - xiii.
 Predictive Risk Factors.

 - xiv.
 Increased Risk Factors.

 - 3. Development of a Wraparound Transition Plan is required, with action steps to implement strategies to address identified transition risk factors including, but not limited to:

 - a.
-Identification of the unique strengths, abilities, preferences, desires, needs, expectations, and goals of the child or youth and Ffamily.
+Identification of the unique strengths, abilities, preferences, desires, needs, expectations, and goals of the Client child or youthand Ffamily.

 - b.
 Environmental modifications.

 - c.
 Strategies for transition risk factors.

 - d.
 Strategies for avoiding Crisis triggers.

 - e.
 Support needs in the Ffamily home.

 - f.
-Respite sServices.

-- g.
-Learning new adaptive or life skills.

-- h.
-Counseling/behavioral or other therapeutic interventions to further stabilize the lindividual emotionally and behaviorally to decrease the frequency and duration of future behavioral Crises.

-- i.
-Medication management and stabilization.

-- j.
-Physical health.
+Respite sServices. - g.
+Learning new adaptive or life skills. - Counseling/behavioral or other therapeutic interventions to further stabilize the Client Individual emotionally and behaviorally to decrease the frequency and duration of future behavioral Crises. - i.
+Medication management and stabilization. - j.
+Physical health. - k.
+Identification of training needs and connection to training for Ffamily members,

-- k.
-Identification of training needs and connection to training for Ffamily members, aNatural Supports, and paid staff. - I. Identification of strategies to achieve and maintain Determination of criteria for stabilization in the Ffamily home. - m.
+Natural Ssupports, and paid staff. - I. Identification of strategies to achieve and maintain Determination of criteria for stabilization in the Ffamily home. - m.
 Identification of how the Wraparound Pplan will terminate fade out once the child or youth has stabilized. - n.
-Coordination among family caregivers, other family members, service providers, natural supports, professionals, and case managers required to implement the Wraparound Transition Plan. - o.
+Coordination among Ffamilyearegivers, other family members, service providers, natural supports, professionals, and case managers required to implement the Wraparound Transition Plan. - o.
 Dissemination of a Wraparound Transition Plan to all involved in plan implementation.